containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 The (numeric) GID to run as inside the container.
 This does not need to match the GID on the host, which can be modified with `UsersNS`, but if that is not specified, this GID is also used on the host.

+### `GroupAdd=`

+Assign additional groups to the primary user running within the container process.
+Also supports the `keep-groups` special flag.
+Equivalent to the Podman `--group-add` option.

 ### `HealthCmd=`